cloud-elements/devportal/docs/guides/elements/define-info.md

 3. In **Content-Type Header** select the media type that the API provider expects when they receive a request.
 4. In **Accept Header** to configure the response body media type that you expect to receive from the API provider.

+    {% include note.html content="The Content-Type Header and Accept Headers have accompanying element parameters.
+You can change the values in the Properties section or in <a href=config.html#set-up-element-parameters>Parameters</a>.   " %}

 7. [Define authentication information](auth.html).

 ### Properties Parameters